 - On a personal note, we’ve sold our primary residence and will be moving into a new one in mid-March, so we need to get that done and deal with some minor chaos for a few weeks as a result. – It was complete chaos, but we moved!

 - Do a full renovation of my husband’s office space in our new home.
 It’s currently a dated 1,100 SF space with a small but not very functional kitchen and a half bath. – This is complete and gorgeous.
-I estimate I’ll get a nearly 100% return on this if and when we sell the home.
+I estimate I’ll get a nearly 100% return on this when we sell the home.

 - Grow our meetup to 1000+ members, with an average attendance of 100 per meeting. – We haven’t held a meetup since March, but we grew from 600+ to 800+ members despite that.
 I won’t give any excuses.
 It simply didn’t end up being the level of priority I originally envisioned it needing to be to my end goals.